Harlan Hanson

-Harvard and WWII
+Early life and education

-Born in Madison, Wisconsin in 1925, Hanson attended Harvard University in the early 1940s but his education at Harvard was interrupted in 1943 when he was drafted into service with the U.S. Army Air Forces.
-After World War II, he returned to Harvard, where he graduated summa cum laude in 1948.
-That year he received the John A. Walz, Jr. Prize for "Best Divisional Examination" in German.
-In 1950, Hanson assumed the position of an assistant dean at Harvard.
-During this period, Hanson was senior tutor at Kirkland House, where he resided with his wife and Radcliffe graduate, Dorothea Reynolds.
-Hanson received his Ph.D from Harvard in 1959.
+Hanson was born in Madison, Wisconsin, on February 18, 1925.
+He Hanson attended Harvard University in the early 1940s, but his education at Harvard was interrupted in 1943 when he was drafted into service with the U.S. Army Air Forces during World War II.
+After the war's conclusion, Hanson returned to Harvard, where he graduated summa cum laude in 1948.
+That year, he received the John A. Walz, Jr. Prize for "Best Divisional Examination" in German.

 Prior to his graduation, he lived in Alsace and studied in Europe on a scholarship.
+In 1959, Hanson received his Ph.D in 1959.

 Career

+In 1950, Hanson became an assistant dean at Harvard University.
+While at Harvard, he was also a senior tutor at Kirkland House, where he resided with his wife, Dorothea Reynolds, a graduate of Radcliffe College.

-In 1954, Harvard began to offer students credit and advanced standing for work completed in high school, including Advanced Placement (AP) courses, and Hanson, then a graduate student was given the task of implementing the new program.
+In 1954, Harvard began offering students credit and advanced standing for work completed in high school, including Advanced Placement (AP) courses, and Hanson, then a graduate student was given the task of implementing the new program.
 With two colleagues, Hanson, started the Office of Advanced Standing at Harvard University, and as Director of Harvard's Office of Advanced Standing in 1955, Hanson worked to get all academic departments to standardize their award-granting requirements and to align their policies with the standards outlined by the College Entrance Examination Board (CEEB).
 Hanson was a member of the Committee of Examiners for the 1956–1957 AP German syllabus.